-If you can create a set of records in Alma, you can use the combine sets functionality to make sure those records are not included in a separate set of records.
-In our current efforts to clean up bib records in Alma that don’t have inventory attached, we need to be able to create sets of bib records and make sure those sets do not include records that are part of a boundwith set of records.
+If you can create a set of records in Alma, you can use the combine sets functionality to make sure those records are not included in another set of records.
+In our current efforts to clean up bib records in Alma that don’t have inventory attached, we need to be able to create sets of bib records and make sure those sets do not include records that are part of a boundwith relationship.
 These instructions show one method of creating a set of boudwith records so they can be excluded from other sets.

-The boundwith record structure in Alma uses a ‘host’ bibliographic record (the bib record with the holding and item record attached) which contains 774 fields which point to the bib records for each title that are contained in the boundwith item.
+The boundwith record structure in Alma uses a ‘host’ bibliographic record (the bib record with the holding and item record attached) which contains 774 fields that point to the bib records for the titles that are contained in the boundwith item.
 Alma uses the MMS IDs that are stored in the $w subfield of the 774 fields to create the virtual links in Primo that link the title bibs to the inventory (i.e., the host item).
-Here are some fields taken from a host bibliographic records in Alma:
+Here are example fields taken from a host bibliographic record in Alma:

 245 00 |a Host bibliographic record for boundwith item barcode i1857042

 774 1_ |t Methods of estimating recharge to the Floridan aquifer in northeast Florida / by G.G.
 Phelps ; prepared in cooperation with city of Jacksonville, Florida |w 9984636650001453

 774 1_ |t Water-Resources investigations / U.S. Geological Survey. |w 9982433750001453

 The record above points to two bib records, each describing one of the titles included in this boundwith relationship.

 The first step in creating a set of all a library’s boundwith records is to create a set of bib records that contain MMS IDs in 774 fields.
 This search will return all bib records that include a “99” in any value in the “Other System Number” index.
 This includes 774 $w with MMS IDs, but it also includes any other “Other System Number” values, such as 035 fields, that contain “99”.